UoaWDCC/aspa-portal-v3/docs/EventRoutes.md

-This markdown file outlines and explains all event-related endpoints, as well as indicating the "weakest" role that is able to access the endpoint, i.e., guests can only access endpoints with (user/guest), users can access (user) and (user/guest) endpoints, and admins can access all endpoints.
+This markdown file outlines and explains all event-related endpoints, as well as indicating the "weakest" role that is able to access the endpoint, i.e., guests (no role/session) can only access endpoints with (user/guest), users can access (user) and (user/guest) endpoints, and admins can access all endpoints.